olgalupuleac/GraphAlgorithmRenderer/README.md

 5. Now let's take a look at the edge family config.
 First, we will set indices.
 There is an edge between `a` and `b` if there is `x` such that `g[a][x].to == b`.
    So, our indices will be `a` and `x`.
 Note that we use a previous index to define a range of `x`.![1558348823781](readme-images/edge_family_window_indices.png)
 6. After choosing the family (we have only one option here), we need to set the target and source indices.![1558348965665](readme-images/choose_target_and_source.png)
 7. Click *Set source indices*.
-The following window appear.
+The following window appears.
 In our example, the source node corresponds to the first edge index.

    ![1558362644109](readme-images/source.png)